-Studies have shown that several factor increase risk for developing type 2 diabetes.
-These include 1:
+Studies have shown that several factors increase the risk of developing type 2 diabetes.
+These include:2,5

-- Ethnicity: Asian, African, and Hispanic Americans appear to be at higher risk than whites
+Asian, African, and Hispanic Americans appear to be at higher risk than whites.

-- Sedentary lifestyle: risk of developing type 2 diabetes is increased in people who are not active and lead a sedentary lifestyle.
-Regular physical activity has been shown to decrease the risk for developing type 2 diabetes.
+Risk of developing type 2 diabetes is increased in people who are not active and lead a sedentary lifestyle.
+Regular physical activity has been shown to decrease the risk of developing type 2 diabetes.